realead/solinks/README.md

   * reloading c-extensions: https://stackoverflow.com/a/55172547/5769463
   * How to use shared-libraries in Cython-modules https://stackoverflow.com/a/45655654/5769463
   * Collapse multiple submodules to one Cython extension https://stackoverflow.com/a/52714500/5769463 https://stackoverflow.com/a/52729181/5769463

+#### Embeding

+  * is there really no code in the resulting exe? https://stackoverflow.com/q/62388701/5769463

 ## How-to